nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the details of volunteer to be added into the application.
 2. FL feedbacks the successful addition of the volunteer and shows the new volunteer.
+3. User see the new volunteer in FL.

     Use case ends.